Hybrid animals are born (or created) when two different but closely related animals are bred together.

 They also have spots on their fur like their jaguar fathers.
 A hybrid of a lion and a jaguar is extremely rare.

-The first recorded case of a hybrid was at the Bear Creek Sanctuary when two big cats, Lola, the Lion, and Diablo, the jaguar, were raised together at the creek, which happened to serve as a haven for rehabilitating wild animals.
+The first recorded case of a hybrid was at the Bear Creek Sanctuary, where two big cats, Lola, the Lion, and Diablo, the jaguar, were raised together.
+The creek also happens to serve as a haven for rehabilitating wild animals.

 There are only two known species of jaglions worldwide, and liguars do not exist yet.